-In the event that a crosswalk hazard has contributed to your pedestrian injury, you may be entitled to bring a pedestrian injury claim against the individual or entity responsible for designing, implementing, or maintaining the crosswalk.
-For example, if a crosswalk was not properly maintained, leading to a defective traffic signal that caused you to suffer injuries, then you could ostensibly sue and recover damages from the city government for failing to properly maintain such crosswalk.
-Keep in mind, however, the rule that provides injured claimants only 6 months before properly serving the at-fault city in Georgia with an ante litem notice.
+In the event that a crosswalk hazard has contributed to your pedestrian injury, you may bring a pedestrian injury claim against the individual or entity responsible for designing, implementing, or maintaining the crosswalk.
+For example, if a municipality did not properly maintain a crosswalk, leading to a defective traffic signal that caused you to suffer injuries, then you could ostensibly sue and recover damages for government’s failure to properly maintain such crosswalk.
+Keep in mind, however, that claimants have only 6 months before serving the municipality in Georgia with notice.

 Availability of Car Insurance for Pedestrians

-If a pedestrian injury occurs because the pedestrian is struck by a car, the pedestrian is able to recover for medical bills, pain and suffering, lost wages, future medical bills, loss of enjoyment of life, and other consequential damages sustained from the at-fault driver’s car insurance policy.
+If a pedestrian injury occurs because a car strikes a pedestrian, the pedestrian is able to recover for medical bills, pain and suffering, lost wages, future medical bills, loss of enjoyment of life, and other consequential damages sustained from the at-fault driver’s car insurance policy.
 Furthermore, the pedestrian is able to recover from the pedestrian’s own uninsured motorist policy.
-This is the case if the driver did not have insurance, and also if the at-fault driver had insufficient insurance coverage to compensate the pedestrian injury victim.
+This is the case if the driver did not have insurance.
+And also if the at-fault driver had insufficient insurance coverage to compensate the pedestrian injury victim.

 Comparative Fault/ Pure Comparative Fault

-In any injury case, the court will evaluate the fault contribution of each party — the damages liability will be assigned in accordance with such fault.
+The court will evaluate the fault contribution of each party — the court will assign damages in accordance with such fault.
 How does this work?
-Suppose that you are hit by a car while crossing the road.
+Suppose that a car hits you while you are crossing the road.
 Your damages total $50,000.
 The court determines that you were 20 percent at-fault, as you did not adequately assess traffic conditions before crossing the road.
-You would be entitled to recover up to $40,000 (80 percent of the maximum potential damages).
+You would recover up to $40,000 (80 percent of the maximum potential damages).

 Hit and Run Injuries